News : Call For Entry

 Artist / Project Statement

-The artist/project statement should indicate the media, technique, theme and/or context of the artwork.
+The artist/project statement should indicate the media, technique, theme and/or context of the artwork and title of the proposed exhibit.
 It should also address any specific technical or spatial requirements regarding the installation of the work.
 Please limit this to 1-2 pages.

 Current Curriculum Vitae

-Include a current copy of your CV or resume, and a complete listing of exhibition history.
+Include a current CV or resume, and a complete listing of exhibition history.
 This should not exceed 2 pages.

-Include a maximum of 10 images on either a CD ROM or a memory stick.
-It is recommended that the application include two or three, 8"x10" colour photocopies of the strongest works.
+Include a maximum of 10 images on either a CD ROM, a memory stick or via email.

 Corresponding Image list